orhun/menyoki/README.md

         --color <HEX>      Set the main color [default: 3AA431]

 SUBCOMMANDS:
-    record     Record a GIF
+    record     Record an animation
-    split      Split a GIF into frames
+    split      Split an animation into frames
-    make       Make a GIF from frames
+    make       Make an animation from frames
     capture    Capture an image
     edit       Edit an image
     analyze    Analyze an image